MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 Some employees might be hesitant to ask for definitions of these acronyms and abbreviations for fear of sounding ignorant.
 At other times, an organization doesn’t have a source of reference for its standard terminology.
 Microsoft Search solves that problem  with its Acronyms Answers feature.

 ## What users experience
-Azure Active Directory (Azure AD) signed-in employees can get definitions with Acronyms Answers in Bing.com, Office.com, and SharePoint online.
+Azure Active Directory (Azure AD) signed-in employees can get definitions with Acronyms Answers in [Bing](https://Bing.com), [Microsoft Office](https://Office.com), and [Microsoft SharePoint online](https://microsoft.sharepoint.com).
 In the **Search** boxes in the header bars, users enter queries like these examples:

 - *What is* ABC
 - *Define* ABC